paps/api-store/store/DEV/Facebook Page Reviews Collector DEV/Facebook Page Reviews Collector DEV.md

-# Collect information from any Facebook event
+# Collect reviews from a Facebook Page

-Get to know any Facebook member that shares the same interests as you.
-Use any Facebook event you have access to and gather:

-1. Facebook profile links
-2. Names
-3. Profile pictures
-4. If they're going, are interested or invited to that event

 # What will you need? ⚙️

 - **Session cookies c\_user and xs**: Your _c\_user_ and _xs_ session cookies from Facebook.
-- **Spreadsheet URL**: The link of a Google Spreadsheet (or CSV) with Facebook event URLs in it, OR the direct link of a single Facebook event.
+- **Spreadsheet URL**: The link of a Google Spreadsheet (or CSV) with Facebook Page URLs in it, OR the direct link of a single Facebook Page.

 _(**You already have all that?** Click straight away on **"Use this API"**)_